Experience the Spectacle of Outdoor Theater at its Finest

 Millions have seen the compelling story that celebrates the 117 English men, women, and children whose dream still lives on in this American original.

+Experiencing The Lost Colony has become a tradition for many.
 Come see epic battles and Indian dances.
 Experience the sorrow and heartbreak of tragedy and loss.
 Witness the pageantry of the Queen and her court and celebrate the birth of Virginia Dare, the first English child born in America.
 There is music, laughter, romance and dance.

 Over 130 actors, technicians, designers and volunteers gather each spring to begin rehearsals to bring The Lost Colony to life for another summer season.
 The production is enormous.
 The stage itself is over three times larger than most Broadway stages in New York City.
 You will be seated in the center of the action with the show happening on three sides of you and even sometimes right next to you in the aisle.